 The exercise above is an example of how the spine can be exercised into flexed postures which are relatively safe for the disc.
 The best exercise programmes will include a variety of physical activities which include some stretching , some strengthening and some functional exercises.
 Core stability, Pilates and Yoga may fall into this category.

 Back pain isn’t usually a serious medical condition – it’s likely that a muscle or ligament is sprained..

-Back pain is sometimes linked with referred pain into one or both legs, which is called sciatica.
-Other symptoms can include numbness and tingling in the legs and feet.
-These are due to an irritation of the nerve roots in the back.
+Back pain is often linked with referred pain into one or both legs (sciatica), Other symptoms may include numbness + tingling in the legs & feet and muscle weakness due to nerve root irritation.

-If you notice actual weakness of the muscles in your leg, or if you lose bladder or bowel control, you should see your doctor urgently.
+If you notice actual weakness of the muscles or lose bladder or bowel control, then you should see your doctor urgently.

-If your back pain persists over time the lack of normal movement can cause the muscles to weaken and the joints stiffen.
+If your back pain persists over time the lack of normal movement can cause disuse weakness of the muscles and joint stiffness.
 It’s important that you keep moving.

-If your back pain affects your activity and is persisting, you should seek the assistance of chartered physiotherapist.
+If your back pain is persisting and reducing your overall activity you should seek the assistance of chartered physiotherapist.

 • ease stiffness and pain

 • build up muscle strength and stamina

 These benefits continue after the pain and symptoms subside so it is advisable to persist with the exercises over time.